AIS-Bonn/keypoint_gait_generator/README.md

 ## Where To Get More Help?
-If a look into the source code does not resolve an issue you have with the software, then you can contact the author at the email address given in the *Bugs and Improvements* section.
+If a look into the source code does not resolve an issue you have with the software, then you can open a GitHub issue.

 ## Bugs and Improvements
 I welcome all feedback, suggestions and bug reports (by opening a GitHub issue).